MustSeeMelons/can_esp32/README.md

 ## TODO

+- [FE] Command selection & send via web-socket to server.
+- [FW] Receive web-socket messages & react to them.
 - [FE] Show all messages in the filter.
 Show only selected.
 If none selected - show all.
 - [FE] View message modal.
 Click say on X, we show only X messages.
 - [FW] Send request?
 To possibly get RPM reporting.
 - [FE] Send request modal - sends message via websocket, shows mathing messages.
 - Plug in device to gather more data points - need to decipher the messages.

+## Notes to future self

+- Implement the upload mechanism that all ESP32 baords use.
+Turning things on/off is annoying.
+But it was cheaper!

+## How to flash

+1. Connect the FTDI FT232RL and power it on.
+2. Connect 12V, GND leads and power on the power supply.
+3. Turn off both, turn back the power supply.

+### Dev Board

+Keep down the `boot button while powering on.

 ## Julie OBD2 emulator